kcgthb/git-id/README.md

 ### Rationale
-git-id aims to solve a particular problem with a specific Git use case, but may come handy in other situations too.
+git-id aims to solve a particular problem with a specific Git use-case, but may come handy in other situations too.

 I sometimes have to share a user account with other people, and we all contribute to the